cardillan/mindcode/doc/syntax/SYNTAX-EXTENSIONS.markdown

     * `in out`: the argument represents an input/output value - the instruction both reads and uses the input value, and then updates the variable with a new value.
 With a possible exception to the `sync` instruction, no mlog instruction currently takes an input/output argument.

 > [!TIP]
-> Keywords can be encoded either using the Mindcode keyword syntax (e.g. `:keyword`), or as a string literal (`"keyword"`).
-Only if the keyword contains characters unsupported by Mindcode syntax, it can only be encoded as a string literal (e.g. `"unsupported:keyword"`).
+> Keywords can be encoded either using the Mindcode keyword syntax (e.g., `:keyword`), or as a string literal (`"keyword"`).
+Only if the keyword contains characters unsupported by Mindcode syntax, it can only be encoded as a string literal (e.g., `"unsupported:keyword"`).
 This is the only way to encode such a keyword to mlog.

 > [!TIP]
 > Although not strictly required, it is recommended to create an inline function with proper input/output parameters for each custom generated instruction.
 This way, the requirement that the `mlog()` functions always use user variables as arguments can be easily met, while allowing to use expressions for input parameters in the call to the enclosing function - see the examples below.
 Furthermore, it is possible to use keywords as function arguments to inline functions.